System Design Space

 Deep dives

-URL state as the source of shareability
+URL state as a shareability contract

-Server-driven aggregation vs client-side heavy compute
+Server-driven aggregation vs heavy client-side compute

-Virtualized tables and stable interaction
+Virtualized tables and stable interactions

-Progressive loading and skeleton hierarchy
+Progressive loading and a skeleton hierarchy

 Trade-offs